xuchen66/sphinx-emdocs/source/serialEM-note-speed-speed-speed.rst

    RealignToNavItem 1

 The argument "1" here means scope will resume to the state before realigning routine.
 And that state is high, record mag from exposure of last navigator point.
-Therefore, with above script, scope switch to View mag to perform realign function and then it siwthes back to record mag mag.
+Therefore, with above script, scope switch to View mag to perform realign function and then it siwthes back to record mag.
 It then switches to View mag again when at line of

 .. code-block:: ruby